Functional Testing Tutorial with Functional Testing Types and Examples:

 iii) Method coverage

-- Smoke testing: Testing that is done after each build is released to test to ensure build stability.
+- Smoke testing: Testing that is done after each build is released to test in order to ensure build stability.
 It’s also called build verification testing.

-I’m again going to represent this in easy flow-chart:
+I’m again going to represent this in an easy flow-chart:

 Functional System Testing:

 System testing is a testing that is performed on a complete system to verify that if it works as expected once all the modules or components are integrated.
 End to end testing is performed to verify the functionality of the product.
 This testing is performed only when system integration testing is complete including both the functional & non-functional requirements.

 |UNIT TEST||INTEGRATION TEST||FUNCTIONAL TEST|

 |Tests a program by separating it into code modules or units and individually testing those modules.||Tests a user scenario which involves two or more individual modules to work correctly||Functional tests determine if the application is behaving according to specifications|

 |Not very complex in nature||More complex than unit tests.||More complex than unit tests and sometimes even more complex than integration tests.|

 |It is a white box testing technique||It is a white box and black box testing technique||It is a black box testing technique|

 |Unit testing helps in screening/uncovering bugs that might occur frequently||Integration testing will help uncovering the error that occurs when individual modules are assembled to work together.||Functional testing helps to uncover bugs that do not let the application serve its desired purpose.|